 The maximum amount of graduate student education loans available will depend partially upon a student’s eligibility as well as the student’s program(s) of enrollment.
 The student should keep in mind that loans are not designed to meet the total student budget to attend programs at NCNM, and that the money borrowed will have to be repaid with interest.
 All students interested in federal loans must complete and submit the Free Application for Federal Student Aid (FAFSA).

-NEW—Update on Direct Loan Interest Rates Effective July 1, 2014.
+Direct Loan Interest Rates Effective July 1, 2014.

 Now that Congress has passed and President Obama has signed the Bipartisan Student Loan Certainty Act of 2013.
 The new law amends the Direct Loan interest rate section of the Higher Education Act of 1965, as amended (the HEA).